AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 ![[Pasted image 20251016154924.png]]

-The hard edges of the triangle are now surrounded by colors lightly lighter than the a
+The hard edges of the triangle are now surrounded by colors lightly lighter than the actual edge color, which causes the edge to appear smoother when viewed from a distance.

+Depth and stencil values are stored per subsample and,